Showing posts with label Fort Lauderdale in the 1920s. Show all posts

 • It has churches, schools, banks, hotels, golf courses, fishing, bathing, boating and a wonderful climate all year round.

 Today, most are moving here for many of the reasons above but even more important, to get away from other states.
-Many will be unhappy residents during summers when weather is not wonderful but might feel at home with the congested roads and burgeoning high rises.
+Many will be unhappy residents during summers when weather is not wonderful but might feel at home with the congested roads and ubiquitous high rise condos.

 Fort Lauderdale 2021